EXEDInternet/WP-Site-Last-Modified/readme.txt

 A: `<?php site_last_modified(); ?>`.
 You can add a custom date format, e.g. : `<?php site_last_modified( "Y-m-d H:i:s" );?>`

 == Changelog ==

+= 1.0.5 =
+Added support for WordPress 4.1

+= 1.0.4 =
+Improved readme

 = 1.0 =
 First release, supplying template function and shortcode to display the date your site was last modified.

-= 1.0.4 =
-Improved readme